QwertyMcQwertz/debunkr.org-dashboard/README.md

 ### 💬 Get Support
 If you're still having trouble, you can:
 - Check the browser console for error messages (F12 → Console tab)
-- Try reloading the extension at `chrome://extensions/`
+- Try reloading the extension in your browser's extensions page
 - Restart your browser if issues persist

 ---